core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

   RFC6282:
   RFC6347:
   RFC7228:
-  RFC7390:
   RFC7641:

 --- abstract

-This document describes a mode for protecting group communication over the Constrained Application Protocol (CoAP).
-The proposed mode relies on Object Security for Constrained RESTful Environments (OSCORE) and the CBOR Object Signing and Encryption (COSE) format.
-In particular, it defines how OSCORE is used in a group communication setting, while fulfilling the same security requirements for group requests and responses.
-Source authentication of all messages exchanged within the group is provided by means of digital signatures produced by the sender and embedded in the protected CoAP messages.
+This document defines Group OSCORE, providing end-to-end security of CoAP messages exchanged between members of a group, and preserving independence of transport layer.
+In particular, the described approach defines how OSCORE should be used in a group communication setting, so that end-to-end security is assured in the same way as OSCORE for unicast communication.
+That is, end-to-end security with source authentication is provided for CoAP group requests sent by a client to the group, and for related CoAP responses sent by multiple servers.

 --- middle

 # Introduction # {#intro}

 The Constrained Application Protocol (CoAP) {{RFC7252}} is a web transfer protocol specifically designed for constrained devices and networks {{RFC7228}}.

-Group communication for CoAP {{RFC7390}}{{I-D.dijk-core-groupcomm-bis}} addresses use cases where deployed devices benefit from a group communication model, for example to reduce latencies, improve performance and reduce bandwidth utilisation.
+Group communication for CoAP {{I-D.dijk-core-groupcomm-bis}} addresses use cases where deployed devices benefit from a group communication model, for example to reduce latencies, improve performance and reduce bandwidth utilisation.
 Use cases include lighting control, integrated building control, software and firmware updates, parameter and configuration updates, commissioning of constrained networks, and emergency multicast (see {{sec-use-cases}}).
-Furthermore, {{RFC7390}} recognizes the importance to introduce a secure mode for CoAP group communication.
-This specification defines such a mode.
+This specification defines a security protocol for Group communication for CoAP {{I-D.dijk-core-groupcomm-bis}}.

 Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}} describes a security protocol based on the exchange of protected CoAP messages.
 OSCORE builds on CBOR Object Signing and Encryption (COSE) {{RFC8152}} and provides end-to-end encryption, integrity, replay protection and binding of response to request between a sender and a receipient, also in the presence of intermediaries.
 To this end, a CoAP message is protected by including its payload (if any), certain options, and header fields in a COSE object, which replaces the authenticated and encrypted fields in the protected message.

 This document defines Group OSCORE, providing end-to-end security of CoAP messages exchanged between members of a group, and preserving independence of transport layer.
 In particular, the described approach defines how OSCORE should be used in a group communication setting, so that end-to-end security is assured in the same way as OSCORE for unicast communication.
-That is, end-to-end security is provided for CoAP multicast requests sent by a client to the group, and for related CoAP responses sent by multiple servers.
-Group OSCORE provides source authentication of all CoAP messages exchanged within the group, by means of digital signatures produced through private keys of sender devices and embedded in the protected CoAP messages.
+That is, end-to-end security is provided for CoAP group requests sent by a client to the group, and for related CoAP responses sent by multiple servers.
+Group OSCORE provides source authentication of all CoAP messages exchanged within the group, produced through private keys of sender devices and embedded in the protected CoAP messages.
+Just like OSCORE, Group OSCORE is independent of the transport layer and works over any layer that CoAP works over.

-As defined in the latest {{I-D.dijk-core-groupcomm-bis}}, Group OSCORE is the security protocol to use for applications that rely on CoAP group communication.
+As defined in {{I-D.dijk-core-groupcomm-bis}}, Group OSCORE is the security protocol to use for applications that rely on CoAP group communication.
 As in OSCORE, it is still possible to simultaneously rely on DTLS {{RFC6347}} to protect hop-by-hop communication between a sender and a proxy (and vice versa), and between a proxy and a recipient (and vice versa).
 Note that DTLS cannot be used to secure messages sent over multicast.

+Group OSOCORE defines two modes of operation.
+The full mode supports all COSE algorithms and supports signature verifying intermediaries.
+The optimized mode only supports certain COSE algorithms and does not support signature verifying intermediaries.

 ## Terminology ## {#terminology}

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

-Readers are expected to be familiar with the terms and concepts described in CoAP {{RFC7252}} including "endpoint", "client", "server", "sender" and "recipient"; group communication for CoAP {{RFC7390}}{{I-D.dijk-core-groupcomm-bis}}; COSE and counter signatures {{RFC8152}}.
+Readers are expected to be familiar with the terms and concepts described in CoAP {{RFC7252}} including "endpoint", "client", "server", "sender" and "recipient"; group communication for CoAP {{I-D.dijk-core-groupcomm-bis}}; COSE and counter signatures {{RFC8152}}.

 Readers are also expected to be familiar with the terms and concepts for protection and processing of CoAP messages through OSCORE, such as "Security Context" and "Master Secret", defined in {{RFC8613}}.